Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 HR 304Adopted

-Resolution supporting Ohio's proposal to the Federal Aviation Administration related to the Electric Vertical Takeoff and Landing (eVTOL) and Advanced Air Mobility Integration Pilot Program.
+Resolution supporting Ohio's proposal to FAA for Electric Vertical Takeoff and Landing (eVTOL) and Advanced Air Mobility Integration Pilot Program.
+Passed House Transportation Committee and adopted.

 Last action: February 18, 2026